 Serving image file in Spring Boot

-In this tutorial, we show how to serve an image file in Spring Boot RESTful web application.
+In this article we show how to serve an image file in Spring Boot RESTful web application.
 The image is a JPEG file located in the resources directory.

 Spring is a Java application framework for developing Java enterprise applications.
 It also helps integrate various enterprise components.
 Spring Boot makes it easy to create Spring-powered, production-grade applications and services with minimum setup requirements.